BatterieNguyen/English/Advertisement/Advertisement_Sample.md

 | alert        | (adj) aware of something, especially a problem or danger | stay alert to sth |

 -----
-### `4.
-Do the positive effects outweigh negative effects, when advertising gains popularity?`
+### _Do the positive effects outweigh negative effects, when advertising gains popularity?_

  It has always been difficult to access the contribution of advertising.
 This issue is fraught with controvery, with concern being expressed over the harmful effects of advertising.
 Below are some arguments against this concern.